jgiuffrida/dnd/stranger.md

   - I charm steve, the mage, he's friends now
   - cane dashes in and then back out
   - a mushroom... rodent attacks one of the
-  - toilyn hurls a javelin at the ogre, narrowly missing steve
+  - Toilynn hurls a javelin at the ogre, narrowly missing steve
     - steve went to my sister's wedding
   - i tell the ogre a joke but he hit's his head and keeps rolling
   - i run around the rock to malkin
   - i go and attack the remaining deep gnome
   - cane kills it
   - malkin does some magic
-  - toilyn tries to scare the ogre with an illusion
+  - Toilynn tries to scare the ogre with an illusion
   - i chase down the ogre and chuck a dagger at him
   - the mage hits the ogre with a magic missle
   - cane climbs ontop of the rock and shoots the ogre with a bow
     - "meowch that's gotta hurt"
   - malkin spores him
-  - toilyn blasts ass with the macarana?
+  - Toilynn blasts ass with the macarana?
   - ogre's hurt
   - he throws a gnome at me and pins me and the mage
   - an arrow kills the ogre